 For some people, it’s easy to dismiss Climate Change as something that is happening far away; it’s melting the ice caps, causing a freak hurricane and floods on a different continent, destroying the Arctic…not directly affecting me!
 However, what we must always remember is that the preservation of the environment is intrinsic to everything that we hold dear.

 Take sports, for example, if we continue to allow the planet to succumb to the detrimental damage of fossil fuels, we are risking the shortening of our sporting seasons, even more, unpredictable and extreme weather conditions, the erosion of some of our most beautiful natural sites, as well as a worsening atmosphere to spend outdoors.
 Fortunately, we are seeing the tide shifting, the opening ceremony at the Rio Olympics had a very environmentally focused theme, and athletes are beginning to use their notoriety and status to fight for good causes.
 That’s why at EKOenergy we are seeking renowned sports stars, leaders in their field, to show their support of the Environment and EKOenergy.

-The formidable freeclimber Alex Megos wrote the following on Facebook and Instagram: The past few weeks environmental issues have been occupying my mind more and more.
+The formidable free climber Alex Megos wrote the following on Facebook and Instagram: The past few weeks environmental issues have been occupying my mind more and more.
 We have to find and start supporting solutions for our current environmental crisis!
-Through my sport I have become aware how valuable our nature is.
+Through my sport, I have become aware of how valuable our nature is.
 We must work to protect and preserve it! @ekoenergy is taking a step in the right direction.
 It’s on us to follow.”

-Premier league Ice Hockey team Mikkeli Jurkuirt started using EKOenergy, and we are always delighted to see our logo displayed on their jerseys.
+Premier League Ice Hockey team Mikkelin Jukurit started using EKOenergy, and we are always delighted to see our logo displayed on their jerseys.

 We’re always open to having more sports teams and sports ambassadors for EKOenergy, if you know somebody who may be interested, please get in touch!